aditya-grover/climate-learn/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1WiNEK1BHsiGzo_bT9Fcm8lea2H_ghNfa)

 **ClimateLearn** is a Python library for accessing state-of-the-art climate data and machine learning models in a standardized, straightforward way.
 This library provides access to multiple datasets, a zoo of baseline approaches, and a suite of metrics and visualizations for large-scale benchmarking of statistical downscaling and temporal forecasting methods.
+For further context on our past motivation and future plans, check out our announcement [blog post](https://aditya-grover.github.io/blog/2023/climate-learn/) here.

 ## Usage

 ### Quickstart
-Please refer to this [Google Colab](https://colab.research.google.com/drive/1WiNEK1BHsiGzo_bT9Fcm8lea2H_ghNfa).
+Please refer to this [Google Colab](https://colab.research.google.com/drive/1WiNEK1BHsiGzo_bT9Fcm8lea2H_ghNfa) for a tutorial-style exposition into developing your first models for forecasting and downscaling in ClimateLearn.

-For additional information, some key features of ClimateLearn were previewed at a spotlight tutorial in the "Tackling Climate Change with Machine Learning" Workshop at the Neural Information Processing Systems 2022 Conference.
+We previewed some key features of ClimateLearn at a spotlight tutorial in the "Tackling Climate Change with Machine Learning" Workshop at the Neural Information Processing Systems 2022 Conference.
 The slides and recorded talk can be found on [Climate Change AI's website](https://www.climatechange.ai/papers/neurips2022/114).
-We also wrote an announcement blog post for ClimateLearn, which can be found on [Aditya Grover's website](https://aditya-grover.github.io/blog/2023/climate-learn/).

 ### Local Installation